jhugon/oscilliscope_pulse_analysis/README.md

 - Output: 50 ohm

-with some red LED and series resistor (100 ohm?)
+with the SMA to LED board and through-hole blue LED.

 ## Manuals: